 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 This professional is available for new clients.

-Throughout life we experience many different changes such as divorce, bereavement, work, relationship and family issues.
-Within these times we tend to 'cope', feeling family and friends provide us with enough support.
-However, changes, difference and upset may have caused a sense of sadness, sometimes without knowing why.
+Throughout life, we may experience many different events such as divorce, bereavement, work, relationship or family issues.
+Within these times we tend to 'cope' either by ourselves, or by feeling family and friends provide us with enough support.
+However, events, differences and upset, may cause a sense of sadness and loneliness, sometimes without knowing why.

-To cope with this not knowing, we may place ourselves at risk or use coping mechanisms such as food or alcohol to avoid feelings that we do not understand or perhaps feel confused about.
+To cope with this not knowing, we may place ourselves at risk or use coping mechanisms (such as food, alcohol, over-exercising, control) to avoid feelings that we do not understand, or perhaps feel confused or fearful of.

-Within the safe, confidential relationship of counselling, we can look at these different feelings and where they may come from.
-Over time, being open and honest can allow the individual to find their inner strengths, allowing growth, understanding and an acceptance and discovery of their own uniqueness.
+Within the safe, confidential relationship of counselling, we can look at these different feelings and explore together where they may come from.
+Over time, being open and honest can allow an understanding and acceptance of one’s self, alongside the discovery of one’s own uniqueness.

 Training, qualifications & experience

 Certificate in Counselling Skills; Diploma in Psychodynamic Counselling; Certificate in an Introduction to the Social Sciences: understanding social change; Diploma in the Application of Psychodynamics Theory to the Principles of Counselling; Certificate in Psychodynamic Mentoring and Supervision; Diploma in Supervision.